digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 You need to do the following:
 1. Open the `type-definitions.yaml` file in the `resources` directory.
 2. Rename `containerExamples.BaseTask` to `workshop.BaseTask`.
-Use find & replace!
+Use Find & Replace!
 3. Rename `containerExamples.Hello` to `workshop.Greet`
 4. Remove `containerExamples.SetSystemMessage`, `containerExamples.ServerQuery` and `containerExamples.Server`